The tension between Sales and Engineering

 Sentech is on the move.
 In recent years we have developed ourselves from a sensor supplier into a sensor integrator.
-“We have climbed up the value chain,” says Hermen Kobus, Sentech’s Research, Development & Engineering (RD&E) Manager.
+“We have climbed up the value chain,” says Hermen Kobus, Sentech’s Operations Director.
 Herman’s department has eight sensor experts.
 For specific disciplines, such as mechanical or electronic design, he supplements his team with external experts.

 We integrate the sensor solution that is most appropriate for the customer’s needs.
 As Kobus explains, “Even if a standard sensor is the best solution, we will recommend that.
 In such a case we don’t offer much added value.
 Yet, a focused sensor solution often fits the customer’s need better.
 Sometimes we even build a complete module.
 The sensor need of the customer is always paramount here.
 This, too, doesn’t have to be more expensive than standard sensors.”

 Supplement limited engineering capacity

 Because we are knowledgeable about new technologies, such as autonomous driving and the Internet of Things, we can respond to all sensor requests.
 Account Manager Marie-José Wolters adds: “Customer demands are becoming increasingly challenging.
 That’s why we take a broader view than sensor manufacturers, so that we know which technologies are available.”